ofelipechan/ofelipechan/README.md

 # 👋 Hi there

-I'm Felipe Chan, a Software Engineer at BairesDev, working remotely from Sao Paulo, Brazil.
+I am Felipe Chan, a Software Engineer at BairesDev, working remotely from Sao Paulo, Brazil.
 I've been developing tech solutions for 5 years.

 ## 🤝 Let's connect?